The Panama Canal expansion project has been at a standstill for nearly two months.

 Those knowledgeable individuals' recommendation – championed most vocally by the Panama Canal's retired Chief Engineer and Director of Engineering, Dredging and Construction Division, Tomás Drohan Ruiz – was to gradually improve the Canal system by widening and straightening its channels, plus adding lights to them.
 Since such enhancements would be needed for any future expansion, this course of action had long since been considered the most cost-effective and prudent.

-With his extensive first-hand knowledge of the Canal's operations gained through his more than 30 years of service, Chief Engineer Drohan used the years leading to the referendum – as did other professionals – to independently study and offer lower-risk plan compatible to the site.
+With his extensive first-hand knowledge of the Canal's operations gained through his more than 30 years of service, Chief Engineer Drohan used the years leading to the referendum – as did other professionals – to independently study and offer a lower-risk plan compatible to the site.
 With his analysis of the pitfalls of the current plan, he argued for a sustainable expansion with time to responsibly manage its costs, its risks, and not exacerbate its engineering challenges.

--assembled project plan – that have carried deep into the present project's execution phase – would have been resolved by first enhancing the existing system.
+The bidding process for the construction of larger new locks would have benefited from that better use of time.
+The many bidding delays caused by the confusing and incomplete requirements of the hurriedly-assembled project plan – that have carried deep into the present project's execution phase – would have been resolved by first enhancing the existing system.
 A much improved plan would be in place today had Canal planners been given the opportunity to consider better solutions for this expansion than the lock system now being constructed.

-Panama Canal would already be making more money – so better able to pay for the work – when it came time to add larger locks.
+As an added benefit, the Panama Canal would already be making more money – so better able to pay for the work – when it came time to add larger locks.
 Plus, to be ready for when transits of larger ships began, other civil engineering work – such as the building of new bridges and the removal of the old one – could have been done methodically and with appropriate planning.
 This, as opposed to what is expected to occur, which is another rush potentially riddled with mistakes and uncontrolled cost overruns.

 Concrete answers to questions about the approach being followed today have never been given.